07 Dec SwissFin – SwissSure Newsletter December 2023

 - Our Rate

-The above table shows that our rates are very attractive compared to commercial banks.
+The above table shows that our rates are attractive compared to commercial banks.
 Over and above, we do not charge any fees when the funds are credited or transferred to another local account.

 2. LOCAL AND INTERNATIONAL FINANCIAL NEWS